huggre/trackntrace/README.md

 ### Getting started

-Python 3 and `pip` are required to run these examples.
+Python 3 and `pip` are required to install and run the App.
 It is highly recommended to run these examples in a own Python virtual environment.

 Before continuing, you also need to make sure you have the following Python libraries installed and working in your server environment.